 When it comes to essentials, like tomato sauce, originality is overrated.
 Marcella Hazan's classic tomato sauce is famous and adored, and justly so.
 Scads of bloggers and food writers have written about it, so I'm just following along.
-I thought it was worth a spotlight this week, as we talk about simple, fresh, inexpensive dinners.
+I thought it was worth a spotlight this week, as we talk about simple, fresh, and inexpensive dinners.
 This is one of the best sauces I know, and it only needs four (yes, four) ingredients.

-The idea behind this tomato sauce is simple: Simmer a can of tomatoes with an onion and 5 tablespoons of butter.
+The idea behind this tomato sauce is simple: Simmer a can of tomatoes with an onion and five tablespoons of butter.
 Add a pinch of salt and pull out the onion at the end, and you're left with a bright, velvety tomato sauce with a rich roundness from the butter.
 The butter doesn't saw off the edges of the tomatoes' tanginess in the way that sugar does; instead it complements the brightness and makes it shine.

-This tomato sauce is also entirely hands-off.
-You don't even mince the onion.
+This tomato sauce is also entirely hands-off; you don't even mince the onion.
 It's a great way to knock a meal together with a few cupboard staples.
 Serve it over pasta with a flurry of cheese, and enjoy tomato sauce with the flair of restaurant richness.

-It doesn't replace my favorite meaty sauces, though; it's extraordinarily simple and minimalist.
-But it's very satisfying, and its ease cannot be beat.
+It doesn't replace my favorite meaty sauces, though — it's extraordinarily simple and minimalist — but it's very satisfying, and its ease cannot be beat.
 As a topping for ravioli, or a filling for lasagna, this sauce is spectacular.

 My only change to the original recipe is the addition of black pepper.
 Look, I just can't eat a bowl of pasta without a bit of black pepper, and I think this sauce benefits from just a little flurry of pepper at the end.